North Carolina stops issuing Confederate license plates

 RALEIGH, N.C.
 (AP) — The North Carolina Division of Motor Vehicles is no longer issuing specialty license plates featuring the Confederate battle flag, according to a statement.

-The agency said removal of the license plate, issued to members of the Sons of Confederate Veterans organization, took effect Jan.
+The agency said the removal of the license plate, issued to members of the Sons of Confederate Veterans organization, took effect Jan.
 1, the StarNews of Wilmington reported.
 The move comes six months after NCDMV acknowledged it had received complaints about the Confederate battle flag appearing on a specialty license plate.

 “The Division of Motor Vehicles has determined that license plates bearing the Confederate battle flag have the potential to offend those who view them,” the agency said in a statement.
 “We have therefore concluded that display of the Confederate battle flag is inappropriate for display on specialty license plates, which remain property of the state.”